PetWellHub reviews are all from verified owners of products. When you buy through our links, we may earn a commission.

 1. Your dog’s age and size

 Your dog should have enough room to stretch out while still fitting in the bed.
 It’s a common mistake for owners to purchase a bed that’s too small assuming their dog will always want to curl up into a ball when sleeping.
-Also consider your dogs age and health, if your dog is elderly or has joint problems, an orthopedic solution will help with better support and comfort.
+Also consider your dogs age and health, if your dog is elderly or has joint problems, an orthopedic solution will provide better support and comfort.

 2. Sleeping Style